i3T4AN/Vector-Knowledge-Base/README.md

 - `documents.html` - Document upload and management
 - `files.html` - File organization with drag-and-drop

-Pages communicate with the backend API and share a modular CSS architecture
+Pages communicate with the backend API and share a modular CSS architecture.

 ### Tech Stack

 **Backend:**